MarkRBest/markrbest.github.io/_posts/2022-10-29-rust-bar-building.md

 Candlesticks are a common way to represent price and volume of an asset over a period of time.
 There are various common types of bars such as time, volume, tick bars, hieken-ashi, renko to name a few.
 There is a lot of information about the implementations of these on the internet so their details will not be covered here.
-The aim of this article is to share some tips for implementation and also a solution to the implementation of Marcos Lopez de Prado's volume imbalance bars from the Famous book "Advances in financial machine learning".
+The aim of this article is to share some tips for implementation and also an implementation of Marcos Lopez de Prado's volume imbalance bars from the book [Advances in financial machine learning](https://www.wiley.com/en-us/Advances+in+Financial+Machine+Learning-p-9781119482086).

 This article assumes that the reader is familiar with what a candlestick is, and the common types of methods of building candlesticks.